 Top Ten Contenders

-Wilson Chebet, Kenya: Chebet returns for a fourth attempt at the coveted olive wreath.
-He has finished fifth, second, and third at the past three Boston Marathons.
-With an impressive sub-2:06 three-peat at the Amsterdam Marathon and wins in Rotterdam and Honolulu, Chebet is one to watch.
-He has run four sub-60-minute races and nine sub-61-minute races.
+Wilson Chebet, Kenya (2:05:27): Chebet returns for a fifth attempt at the coveted olive wreath.
+He has finished fifth, second and third in Boston.
+He won Amsterdam three times and has wins in Rotterdam and Honolulu.

-Caroline Rotich, Kenya: Rotich is the defending Boston Marathon champion.
-She earned her title by out sprinting Mare Dibaba and Buzunesh Deba down the finishing stretch.
-She is a consistent marathoner with wins in Las Vegas and Prague.
-Rotich was fourth in Tokyo and Yokohama in 2014 and finished fourth at the 2011 Boston Marathon.
+Caroline Rotich, Kenya (2:23:22): Rotich won the 2015 Boston Marathon and is returning to competition after recovering from injury.
+She earned her Boston title by out sprinting Mare Dibaba and Buzunesh Deba down the finishing stretch.
+Rotich has wins in Las Vegas and Prague.

-Jelena Prokopcuka, Latvia: Two-time New York City winner and twice runner-up in Boston, Prokopcuka is one to watch.
-She has run 14 World Marathon Majors and has finished top five in 17 career marathons.
-Prokopcuka is a three-time Olympian and holds national record in the marathon, half marathon (1:08:09), 20K, 10K, 10,000m, 5,000m, and 3,000m.
+Jelena Prokopcuka, Latvia (2:22:56): Two-time New York City winner and twice runner-up in Boston, Prokopcuka has run 16 Abbott World Marathon Majors and has finished top five in 18 career marathons.
+Prokopcuka is a four-time Olympian and holds the national record in the marathon, half marathon, 20K, 10K, 10,000m, 5,000m, and 3,000m.

 Jordan Hasay, USA (debut): Hasay won the U.S. 10 Mile Road Running Championships this past October, finishing in 52:49.
 In January, she was fourth in the Houston Half Marathon in 01:08:40, the second fastest half-marathon debut and sixth fastest ever run by an American female.